 Imprinted with a stubborn streak, this breed is discouraged for first-time dog owners or families with small children or other pets.

 This breed requires a strong, knowledgeable owner who will provide constant training.

-Contained within this piece is pertinent and a current rundown about this breed, which should help in making an informed decision prior committing to the acquisition of one.
+Contained within this piece is pertinent and a current rundown about this breed, which should help in making an informed decision before committing to the acquisition of one.

-If you are looking for a Tosa, or any other canine breed, obtaining the correct information beforehand often results in a buying choice which will best fit you and the new family member.
+If you are looking for a Tosa, or any other canine breed, obtaining the correct information beforehand often results in a buying choice that will best fit you and the new family member.

 Tosa Puppies – Before You Buy…

 Deciding to bring home that brand spanking new puppy dog will most probably have an impact on the next portion of the owner’s life.